What is a barrister?

 Many other barristers are ‘employed’ or in-house and work for organisations in the public and private sector, or as barristers in law firms alongside solicitors.

-What is a QC?
+What is a KC?